peterhinch/micropython-async/gps/README.md

 ## 4.3 Public methods

-These return an accurate GPS time of day.
-As such they return as fast as possible.
-To achieve this they avoid allocation and dispense with error
-checking: these functions should not be called until a valid time/date message and PPS signal have occurred.
+The methods that return an accurate GPS time of day run as fast as possible.
+To achieve this they avoid allocation and dispense with error checking: these methods should not be called until a valid time/date message and PPS signal have occurred.
 Await the `ready` coroutine prior to first use.
 Subsequent calls may occur without restriction; see usage example above.

+These methods use the MicroPython microsecond timer to interpolate between PPS pulses.
+They do not involve the RTC.
+Hence they should work on any MicroPython target supporting `machine.ticks_us`.

  * `get_ms` No args.
 Returns an integer: the period past midnight in ms.
  * `get_t_split` No args.
 Returns time of day in a list of form `[hrs: int, mins: int, secs: int, μs: int]`.

-These methods use the MicroPython microsecond timer to interpolate between PPS pulses.
-They do not involve the RTC.
-Hence they should work on any MicroPython target supporting `machine.ticks_us`.
-These methods are currently based on the default 1s update rate.
-If this is increased they may return incorrect values.
+ * `close` No args.
+Shuts down the PPS pin interrupt handler.
+Usage is optional but in test situations avoids the ISR continuing to run after termination.

 See [Absolute accuracy](./README.md#45-absolute-accuracy) for a discussion of the accuracy of these methods.